Resources and Information Services in Professions and Disciplines

 - M Demonstrate oral and written communication skills necessary for professional collaboration and presentations.

 - Spatz, M., & Medical Library Association (2014).
 The Medical Library Association guide to providing consumer and patient health information.
-Lanham, MD: Rowman & Littlefield.
-Available through Amazon: 144222570X
+Rowman & Littlefield.
+Available as free eBook through King Library

 The standard SJSU School of Information Grading Scale is utilized for all iSchool courses: